 Regional inspectors conduct inspections as directed by their supervisors.
 In addition to baseline inspection program procedures, regional inspectors often conduct inspections under other program elements described in this chapter.
 Certain aspects of their inspection activity may be conducted in the regional office (e.g., portions of procedure review and administrative program inspection).

-11.03 Inspection Coordination
+11.03 Team Inspection Coordination and Planning

 The SRI and the regional Division of Operating Reactor Safety must be kept advised of regional and headquarters inspectors’ activities at the facility.
-The associated branch chief must ensure coordination of regional and headquarters inspection activities in accordance with IMC 0301, "Coordination of NRC Visits to Commercial Reactor Sites."
+The associated project branch chief must ensure coordination of regional and headquarters inspection activities in accordance with IMC 0301, "Coordination of NRC Visits to Commercial Reactor Sites."

 Regional and headquarters-based inspectors should contact the SRI before each inspection to get information concerning the availability of specific licensee personnel and the status of plant conditions that may affect the planned inspection.
 In addition, they should contact the SRI as soon as is convenient after they arrive at the site to ensure a coordinated NRC presence at the facility.
 The visiting inspectors should advise the senior resident inspector of changes to their planned inspection effort and schedule for the exit interview with the licensee.
 The SRI should inform the regional and headquarters inspectors of any unique activities in progress and offer specific inspection suggestions.
 The regional and headquarters inspectors should brief the SRI about the results of their inspection before the exit meeting with the licensee’s management.
 The SRI (or resident inspector in their absence) should attend all exit meetings where significant issues are expected to be discussed.

+For 2-week inspections, the second onsite week should be planned as fully remote.
+Branch Chiefs may authorize the second week of the inspection to be on site or hybrid vice fully remote for all or part of the inspection team after considering the support the licensee is able to provide, the complexity of the inspection scope, a request from the licensee to have the team on site, complex issue of concern, or any other appropriate factors that would require inspectors to return to the site.

 11.04 Third Party Assistance